 We have a personal responsibility to stand up when needed rather than remain seated because we want to “belong” or are afraid of being ridiculed by our peers.
 I have stood up many times when it comes to our elected officials and several times it hasn’t been well received by those I have disapproved.
 Too bad.
 They are “elected” to serve the people, me included.

 If we don’t speak up and call attention to BS, or wrongdoing

-then we see or witness it, then you shouldn’t be a PC.
+that we see or witness, then you shouldn’t be a PC.

 We shouldn’t go to LD meetings just to get a sense of belonging.
 Although important, our sense of purpose isn’t just going to a meeting and voting on resolutions and planning our next support party for our Senator or Representative.
 Our sense of belonging and purpose should come from participating in bringing issues to the table and holding our elected peers accountable as well as thanking them when they stay on course.

 I plan to write several more posts pointing out issues associated with “elected” peers" in Arizona.